Remortgage With A DMP Debt Management Plan – Best Rates 2024

 With Debt Management Plans, the quicker they are paid off, the sooner you can get back to some sort of normality with your credit.
 Any adverse credit within six years on your credit file affects your lending abilities.
 Therefore, you are best to have a settled Debt Management Plan, rather than one that’s still active.

-The sooner you can repay your debts, the sooner you’ll get more favourable treatment and after six years, it’s not too much of a concern to lenders, provided there’s nothing else happens like missed payments, CCJs, defaults, and especially late mortgage payments.
+The sooner you can repay your debts, the sooner you’ll get more favourable treatment.
+After six years, it’s not too much of a concern to lenders, provided nothing else happens like missed payments, CCJs, defaults, and especially late mortgage payments.
 The older reports become on your credit file, the less weight is given to them.
 And after six years, they are removed anyway.

 Ideally, when you have a DMP in place and own a decent percentage of your home, you should be able to access some of the equity from your home.
 Then use the excess to clear your Debt Management Plan and perhaps even lower your monthly expenditure.
-In essence, you’d be using a remortgage to release equity, and consolidate all your existing debts into a mortgage product.
+In essence, you’d use a remortgage to release equity and consolidate all your debts into a mortgage product.

 It comes with risks!